November Garden Calendar

 Miscellaneous

-• Clean and oil garden tools, sprayers, and other equipment.
-Store them for winter.
+• Clean and oil garden tools, sprayers, and other equipment for winter storage.

 • Start a compost pile with fall leaves.